nickvence/nickvence/README.md

 - ⚛  transitioning from a physics into data science.
 - 👀   curious about a lot of things: statistics, technical writing, public speaking, science, etc.
 - 🌱   learning R as a platform for statistics, technical communication, machine learning, visualization.
-- 📦   learning tidyverse packages (in alphabetical order): broom, ggplot, infer, patchwork, plotly, pwr, rstatix
+- 📦   learning tidyverse packages (in alphabetical order): broom, ggplot, infer, patchwork, plotly, pwr, rstatix.
-- 💞️   showcasing my projects on nickvence.github.io
+- 💞️   showcasing my projects on nickvence.github.io .
 - 📫   networking: reach out to nickvence@gmail.com.

 <!---